All articles

 Chicago, IL: the largest open market in the country

 Chicago is the inverse of MSP.
 The retirement cliff is 36.9 percent, the highest among data-complete metros.
-The DSO penetration is 3.2 percent, among the lowest.
+The DSO penetration is just 3.6 percent, near the bottom for a metro this size.
 In operational terms: more than a third of Chicago dentists are in the age cohort most likely to transition out of practice ownership in the next decade, and almost none of those practices have already been absorbed by chains.

 This is the largest concentrated supply of acquisition-target practices in the United States.
 Whether the buyers materialize on the same timeline as the supply wave depends on the broader PE market and the state regulatory posture, but the raw arithmetic is unambiguous.
 For a DSO acquisitions team planning the next phase of growth, Chicago is the data-backed answer for where to be present over the next 5 years.